shawnzxiang/Restfb_Data_Fetcher/README.md

 Jackson 1.8.3
 Jersey 1.9
 Tomcat 8.0
+Eclipse

 http://localhost:8080/JerseyJSONExample/rest/jsonServices/print/*

-* is a public facebook page ID.
+where * is a public facebook page ID.
 You can find it after https://www.facebook.com/* For example, college of engineering at UC Davis (https://www.facebook.com/UCDEngineering) has "UCDEngineering" and IEEE uc davis branch(https://www.facebook.com/ieeeucdavis) has "ieeeucdavis"

+Thanks to awesome tutorials by restfb.com and codegeeks.